Cliff Young (athlete): Personal life

 Young was a vegetarian from 1973 until his death.
 He lived at the family home with his mother and brother Sid.
 Cliff had never married, but after the 1983 race, at 62 years of age, he married 23-year-old Mary Howell.
 The race sponsor, Westfield, hosted the wedding for the entertainment of shoppers.
 Young and Howell divorced five years later.
 Renowned for his ungainly running style, Young ran more than 20,000 kilometres during his competitive career.
 After five years of illness and several strokes, he died of cancer at the age of 81 on 2 November 2003 at his home in Queensland.

 A memorial in the shape of a gumboot in Beech Forest is dedicated to Young and the Cliff Young Drive and Cliff Young Park there are named after him.

 "Young Shuffle"

 The "Young Shuffle" has been adopted by some ultramarathon runners because it expends less energy.
 At least three winners of the Sydney-to-Melbourne race were known to use the "Young Shuffle" to win the race.
-In 2010, comedian Hannah Gadsby named her Sydney Comedy Festival show "The Cliff Young Shuffle" in tribute.
+In 2010, comedian Hannah Gadsby named their Sydney Comedy Festival show "The Cliff Young Shuffle" in tribute.

 Cliffy telemovie

 In May 2013, ABC1 broadcast Cliffy, a telemovie about Young's victorious 1983 run.
-The telemovie starred Kevin Harrington as Young, with his race support team played by Roy Billing as his coach Wally, Anne Tenney as his sister Eunice, and Joshua Hine as Paul.
+The telemovie starred Kevin Harrington as Young, with his race support team played by Roy Billing as his coach Wally, and Joshua Hine as Paul.
 Krew Boylan featured as Mary Howell.
-Young's mother was played by Joan Sydney.
+Young's mother and sister Eunice were played by former A Country Practice stars Joan Sydney and Anne Tenney.